MichaelJoker/DataMiningCourseProject/README.md

 # Text-Mining
-This is for the Data Mining course in Y3 in UIC
+This is the project for the Data Mining course in Y3 in UIC